 The Trustee performs trust administration duties, including treasury management and certificate administration.
 The Trust pays the Trustee an annual service fee of \$100, which is amortized monthly.
-The Trust incurred trustee and consent solicitation and amendment fees of \$105 from the Effective Date to December 31, 2021, which are included in "General and administrative expenses" on the accompanying consolidated statement of operations.
+The Trust incurred trustee fees of \$100 and \$105 for the year ended December 31, 2022 and for the period from the Effective Date to December 31, 2021, respectively, which are included in "General and administrative expenses" on the accompanying consolidated statements of operations.